-Let's look at what is said about leadership by ISO as one of the 7 quality management principles that underpin management systems.
+Let's look at what is said about leadership by ISO as one of the 8 or now 7 quality management principles that underpin existing management systems.

 Leaders establish unity of purpose and direction of the organization.
 They should create and maintain the internal environment in which people can become fully involved in achieving the organization's objectives.